rochars/byte-data/README.md

 ## Floating-point numbers
 Floating-point numbers are based on the [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) standard.

-16-bit floating-point numbers may show precision differences when compared to other implementations.

 ## Creating new integer types
 ```javascript
 // unsigned 11-bit integer